wintercounter/mhy/docs/processes/storybook-start.md

 ### Customization

-To customize your Storybook you can create a `storybook.setup.ts` file in your `src` folder.
+To customize your Storybook you can create a `storybook.preview.js` and/or `storybook.manager.js` file in your `src` folder.